uoa-compsci399-s1-2024/capstone-project-2024-s1-team-14-neox/server/API.md

 clinicians to track outdoor time to help their child patients, we associate samples with children.

-FUTURE: Samples should also declare the type/version of the device on which it was recorded.
+FUTURE WORK: Samples should also declare the type/version of the device on which it was recorded.

 ## Note on sample timestamps